16131zzzzzzzz/EveryoneNobel/README.md

 ## Requirements
 ### 1. Install ComfyUI
 Follow the instructions in [ComfyUI repo](https://github.com/comfyanonymous/ComfyUI) to install ComfyUI.
 Open ComfyUI and install the missing custom nodes and models for workflow in `resources/workflow/nobel_workflow.json`.
+Our lora model is [here](https://civitai.com/models/875184?modelVersionId=979771).

 ### 2. Install requirements
 ``` shell